samuelede/devops-pbl-projects/project1/README.md

 ![mysql command line](images/step2_3_mysql_commandline.jpg)

 Step 2 of 3 - to login to our  installed mysql database server, type `sudo mysql` in the terminal prompt.
-The above image shows the resulting output and new mysql> prompt.
+Then `ALTER USER ‘root’@’localhost’ IDENTIFIED WITH mysql_native_password BY ‘PassWord.1’;` The above image shows the resulting output and new mysql> prompt.
 Type `exit` to exit the mysql shell.

 ![mysql set strong password](images/step2_4_mysql_set_strongpassword.jpg)